 Is a grant of probate always required?

-A grant of probate is not always required, depending on the individual situation, and if not, can save time and expense to the estate.
-Personal items such as furniture and household goods may be transferred to beneficiaries without a grant of probate.
+Not always, it depends on the size of the estate.
+And if not it can save considerable time and expense to the estate.
+Personal items such as furniture and household goods may be transferred to beneficiaries in accordance with the terms of the will in some situations.
 Factors to consider are the size of the estate, the value and nature of the property in it, debts of the deceased, whether the property would normally pass outside of a will, and how property was owned, can affect whether or not a grant is needed.
+But seek legal advice on the situation to be sure.
 Some general points follow.

 Proceeds from a life insurance policy are normally distributed independently of a will and so a grant of probate should not be required.
 However this may be affected by the size of the policy, the owner of the policy, who may well be a spouse, partner or other dependent/s, and any directions left by the deceased as to whom proceeds should be paid to on death.

-Small estates – probate may not be necessary
+In small estates probate may not be necessary

 When someone leaves a small estate in value, a grant of probate may not be required.
 Depending on the bank or financial institution’s policy, small amounts held in an account may be released to close family on presentation of a certified copy of the death certificate but without a grant of probate.
 Contact the relevant bank or building society to find out their policy and documentary requirements.
 Most have this information detailed online.

 Small estates are those classified as having a minimal value of property.
 This value varies between states and territories ranging up to $100,000.
 Similarly each jurisdiction’s rules and procedures on finalising them without a grant of probate also varies.
-Contact the Probate Registry in the relevant state or territory Probate Court where the deceased person lived to find information on the rules and procedures; click here for links to the Probate Courts.
+Contact the Probate Registry in the relevant state or territory where the deceased person lived to find information on the rules and procedures.

 Where a small estate is required to have a grant of probate, some Probate Registries offer a small estates service, for example the Probate Registry of the Victorian Supreme Court, click here.